-In the case of 780 Blanshard Street, character-defining elements relate to location; building form and massing; architectural composition; association with the BC Power Commission; Art Deco detailing; surviving interior fittings and fixtures; and original spatial configurations, fittings, and details of the third-floor Conference Room (originally the Chairman's Office).
+In the case of 780 Blanshard Street, character-defining elements relate to location; building form and massing; architectural composition; association with the BC Power Commission; Art Deco detailing; surviving interior fittings and fixtures; and original spatial configurations, fittings, and details of the third-floor Conference Room (originally the Chairman's Office); pattern of fenestration openings, window pane divisions, and south entrance transom; corrugated glass windows on west elevation; and metal window grilles.
 It is in this context that indirect impacts related to shadow, isolation, and land disturbance are assessed.